chgasparoto/aws-polly-voices/README.md

  }]
  */

 // Get the VoiceId.
-If there is only one element in voiceData array then it will return that
+// If there is only one element in voiceData array then it will return that voiceId.
-// voiceId otherwise will return a random voiceId based on the criterias.
-See the bellow example. const voiceId = brazilianFemaleVoice.id // Vitoria
+// Otherwise it will return a random voiceId based on the criteria (chained methods and/or filters).
+// See the next example for clarity. const voiceId = brazilianFemaleVoice.id // Vitoria
 ```